claucece/claucece.github.io/_posts/2022-03-08-management-one-one.md

 I failed to see my mistake.
 The employee resigned and I felt terrible.
 I later apologized (not once, but at least five times on different occasions) and now we are good friends.
 On the second, I listened and provided support.
-I couldn't solve his problem: getting a much deserved raise, because it was out of my control.
+I couldn't solve his problem: getting a much-deserved raise, because it was out of my control.
 But I tried, and showed him how much I tried.
 A disaster 1:1 can be recovered, but one needs to listen and provide actual support.
 A disaster is usually the result of miscommunication, so: "when communications are down, listen hard, repeat everything, and assume nothing" (Lopp).

-1:1s are also the time to understand what someone wants, what are their core motivation.
+1:1s are also the time to understand what someone wants, what is their core motivation.
 Do they want to lead?
 Do they want to be a team player?
 Do they want to only do technical work?
 Not all people are you, and you will need to learn who they are.
 A good way I use for this is to understand